Written by: Nicole Kitchener

 The gritty Canadian Horse exemplifies the nation that created it.
 So why is it at risk of disappearing?

-As Canada looks back on 150 years of Confederation in 2017, the Canadian Horse’s role in building the country should be underscored.
+As Canada looks back on 150 years of Confederation in 2017, the role of a Canadian Horse in building the country should be underscored.
 But, although officially recognized by Parliament as the national horse in 2002, the breed today faces a potentially perilous future with only about 2,500 individuals worldwide.

 Rare Breeds Canada, a non-profit dedicated to protecting endangered breeds of farm livestock and poultry, lists the Canadian as a species at-risk.
 It’s also on the critical status list of comparable U.S. watchdog, The Livestock Conservancy.